sxia35/Homework3---Stat433/HW3-README.md

 airports.
 Average departure and arrival delays for EWR Airport increase at the fastest rate throughout the day as well.
-However, if we examine JFK and LGA Airports, they do not seem to reach as high of a peak delay throughout the day, so flyers should avoid EWR Airport and choose JFK or LGA.**
+However, if we examine JFK and LGA Airports, they do not seem to reach as high of a peak delay throughout the day, so fliers should avoid EWR Airport and choose JFK or LGA.**

 ``` r